devamshah19/DAA-Assignments/README.md

 2. Swapping values
    - when smallest element is found, swapping is performed

-This process is performed until all elements are kept on their places.
+This process is performed until all elements are kept on their places (upto n-1).

 Arguing the correctness